codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/signing-ios.md

 ```

 {{<notebox>}}
-Tip: Store all the Apple store variables in the same group so they can be imported to codemagic.yaml workflow at once.
+Tip: Store all the App Store Connect variables in the same group so they can be imported to a codemagic.yaml workflow at once.

 If the group of variables is reusable for various applications, they can be defined in [Global variables and secrets](../variables/environment-variable-groups/#global-variables-and-secrets) in **Team settings** for easier access.
 {{</notebox>}}